-31-512-336 Central Service Tech Clinical...Provides the opportunity to apply knowledge of the responsibilities of a Central Service Technician.
+31-512-336 Central Service Tech Clinical... provides the opportunity to apply knowledge of the responsibilities of a Central Service Technician.
 Skills include infection control, aseptic technique, decontamination, instrumentation, sterilization, and inventory control.
 Student will participate in providing quality patient care.
-(Prerequisite: 31-512-335, Central Service Technician Theory) Offered in: Summer 2009
+(Prerequisite: 31-512-335, Central Service Technician Theory) Offered in: Summer 2010

-31-512-335 Central Service Tech Theory...Provides the knowledge needed to implement the responsibilities of a Central Service Technician.
+31-512-335 Central Service Tech Theory... provides the knowledge needed to implement the responsibilities of a Central Service Technician.
 Areas addressed include introduction to Central Service, anatomy and physiology, infection control, aseptic technique, decontamination, instrumentation, sterilization, and inventory control.
-(Prerequisite: 31-512-326, ST-Infection Control) Offered in: Spring 2010
+(Corequisites: 31-512-326, ST: Infection Control; 10-501-101, Medical Terminology)

-10-501-101 Medical Terminology...Focuses on the component parts of medical terms: Prefixes, suffixes, and root words.
+10-501-101 Medical Terminology... focuses on the component parts of medical terms: Prefixes, suffixes, and root words.
 Students practice formation, analysis and reconstruction of terms.
 Emphasis on spelling, definition and pronunciation.
 Introduction to operative, diagnostic, therapeutic and symptomatic terminology of all body systems, as well as systemic and surgical terminology.
-Offered in: Summer 2009, Fall 2009, Spring 2010
+Offered in: Summer 2010, Fall 2010, Spring 2011

-31-512-326 ST: Infection Control...Covers the structure, general classification, reproduction and transmission of microorganisms.
+31-512-326 ST: Infection Control... covers the structure, general classification, reproduction and transmission of microorganisms.
 Emphasis will be placed on the practice of sterile technique and its impact on infection control in the health care setting.
-Offered in: Summer 2009, Fall 2009, Spring 2010